SalesChamp/slim-sandbox/README.md

     docker-compose up -d

 This boots the application running using the php dev server on port 8080.
 Try to visit http://localhost:8080/hello/Alice to see if everything works.
 Local changes to the source files **will** be immediately visible because this setup mounts the `$PWD` into the image.
+The path in the image is the same as on the host so that static analysis tools don't have problems with path translations if you execute them from the host.

 ### Production stack